 A lien is any official claim or charge on a piece of property, known as collateral, for payment of a debt owed or for some agreed upon service.
 A lien is usually in the form of a legal document that is signed by the one who is owed money in addition to the one who owes the money and is agreeing to the amount to be repaid.
 With a lien comes the right to sell the property if the contract is broken, in order to recover the money if necessary.

 Putting a lien on a piece of property is a way of legally enforcing collateral through claiming partial or complete ownership of it.
 A lienholder is a legal owner of an item used as collateral.
 If the repayment terms on the lien and therefore on the loan are met, the lender will release the lien.
 After that, they will no longer have any legal claim or ownership to the property.

-For example, in a car title loan, your automobile is used as collateral to secure the funds you need.
+For example, with car title loans in Riverside and many other cities, your automobile is used as collateral to secure the funds you need.
 LoanMart would then be the lienholder on the automobile and our name will appear on your title.
 Once the loan has been paid in full, the lien is completely released, along with the ownership of the car back to you.
 There is no need for you to worry about us staying on your title after the title loan is repaid.

 If you default on your payments and fail to make arrangements, your collateral (your car) may be repossessed and sold so that the lender can attempt to get their money back.
 At LoanMart, we are committed to working with you to avoid this situation.

 We work with you upfront to get you the best terms on your loan so that you will be able to make smooth payments that are tailored to your lifestyle.
 Still, we understand that things happen.
 So, if you are in a bind and can’t make your payments, give us a call to discuss your options.